Recently Viewed

 - Muralha Fernandina - This Romanesque wall, built in the 12th century, marked the administrative and urban boundaries of Porto after a long period of scattered population.
 Significant remnants of this structure have survived through the years.

 - Mosteiro da Serra do Pilar - A World Cultural Heritage site, construction began in 1538 and was completed around 1670.
-Initially built to house the Augustinian Friars of the Monastery of Grijó, it later served as a base for the liberal army during the Civil War of 1832-1834.
+Initially created to house the Augustinian Friars of the Monastery of Grijó, it later served as a base for the liberal army during the Civil War of 1832-1834.
 The war left it in disrepair until 1834, when the Royal Brotherhood of Lady of the Pilar and later the Group of Friends of the Monastery of Serra do Pilar, in 1925, restored the entire building.
 The church, with its circular plan, features a dome surrounded by a balcony, and the cloister is also circular with 36 Ionic columns, the only example in Portugal.
 From its grand terrace, one can view the entire riverside area of Porto and Gaia up to the Arrábida Bridge, and the historic center, highlighting the Cathedral and D. Luís I bridge.
-In the opposite direction, one can see the Fontainhas area and the São João bridge.
+In the opposite direction, the Fontainhas area and the São João bridge are visible.

 - Igreja de São Francisco - The city’s most significant Gothic temple, construction began in the 14th century.
-It is one of the most important Baroque works, with its gilded interior from the 17th and 18th centuries.
-Its lavish gilded woodwork led Count Raczinsky to describe it as the ‘Church of Gold.’
-He added, ‘The gilding of this church is so beautiful and rich that it surpasses everything I have seen in Portugal and the entire world.’
-Noteworthy are the Tree of Jesse and the catacombs.
+It is a major Baroque work, known for its gilded interior from the 17th and 18th centuries.
+The opulence of its gilded woodwork led Count Raczinsky to describe it as the ‘Church of Gold,’ stating, ‘The gilding of this church is so beautiful and rich that it surpasses everything I have seen in Portugal and the entire world.’
+Noteworthy features include the Tree of Jesse and the catacombs.
 It has been a National Monument since 1910 and a World Cultural Heritage site by UNESCO since 1996.

 - Palácio da Bolsa - A National Monument, the Palácio da Bolsa (Stock Exchange Palace) is owned and headquartered by the Commercial Association of Porto.
-Designed by Joaquim da Costa Lima in a neoclassical style in 1842, it is located in the historical center and is one of the most visited monuments, with the famous Arabian Room as its main highlight.
+Designed by Joaquim da Costa Lima in a neoclassical style in 1842, it is located in the historical center and is one of the most visited monuments, with the famous Arabian Room being its main highlight.
 As a Cultural and Conference Centre, the Stock Exchange Palace offers unique conditions for hosting events and excellent initiatives.
 It is part of the Urban Wine Route and is accessible for people with reduced mobility through a side entrance.

 - Jardim do Infante Dom Henrique - Established in 1885, this square is surrounded by Mercado Ferreira Borges and Palácio da Bolsa, located in the historical center.
-It features a small garden, under which an underground car park was built, and a Monument to the Infante D. Henrique, inaugurated on the 5th centenary of his death.
-Its construction began in 1894 and was completed in 1900, symbolizing the triumph of Portuguese navigation and faith.
+It features a small garden, under which an underground car park was built, and a Monument to Infante D. Henrique, inaugurated on the 5th centenary of his death.
+Construction began in 1894 and was completed in 1900, symbolizing the triumph of Portuguese navigation and faith.

 - Jardins do Palácio de Cristal - This beautiful botanical garden is one of Porto’s most cherished retreats, with lawns interwoven with sun-dappled paths and adorned with fountains, sculptures, giant magnolias, camellias, cypress, and olive trees.
 It is a mosaic of small gardens that gradually reveal themselves as you wander, along with stunning views of the city and Rio Douro.